MICHEL MARTIN, HOST:

 MICHELE: (singing) I try to act modest.
 I'm not the star, art is.
 I'm just a muse, artist.
 And to the heart, I'm true.
 Trying to make my dough honest.
-Sometimes I'm real honest.
-Sometimes I pull on list.
+Sometimes I'm rich, honest.
+Sometimes I'm poor, honest.
 But when I quit, I'm blue.
 Can the cool be loved anymore?
 Loved anymore, loved anymore?

 MARTIN: What have you figured out?
 What's the answer?

-MARTIN: You know, but for women, I mean, being, can you be modest and be as modest as you want to be.
+MARTIN: Yeah, but for women, I mean, being, can you be modest and be - as modest as you want to be.
 I mean, there is a level of explicitness that seems to be demanded, particularly of younger artists...

 MICHELE: For sure.